Our Mission and Vision

-As host to a growing number of fields of study, institutes, and centers, Rutgers-Newark has become a critical nexus of professional education and training for future business, legal, educational, arts, healthcare, social, and civic leaders in New Jersey.
-Our 37-acre campus also draws vitality and resources for our educational mission from its location in the state’s largest city, near other urban centers including New York, and adjacent to three other institutions of higher learning.
-These include the University of Medicine and Dentistry of New Jersey soon to join Rutgers’ School of Biomedical and Health Sciences.
+As host to a growing number of fields of study, institutes, and centers, Rutgers University-Newark has become a critical nexus of professional education and training for future business, legal, educational, arts, healthcare, social, and civic leaders in New Jersey.
+Our 38-acre campus also draws vitality and resources for our educational mission from its location in the state’s largest city, near other urban centers including New York, and adjacent to three other institutions of higher learning: the Rutgers Health Sciences Campus at Newark, the New Jersey Institute of Technology and Essex County College.

 Joined Rutgers: 1946

 Campus Size: 38 acres, 33 buildings